jfkback/crumb/README.md

 ## Evaluation

-To make benchmarking on CRUMB as simple as possible, we are developing a standardized evaluation library.
+To make benchmarking on CRUMB as simple as possible, we have developed an evaluation library.
+See the details [here](crumb_eval/README.md).

-**Status: Coming Soon!**

-This library will allow you to easily evaluate your model's retrieval runs against the ground-truth qrels for all CRUMB tasks.

 ## Baseline Results & Artifacts